An Overview of Xero Payroll Pricing

 Payroll features are the same on each plan; the only feature that changes is the number of employees you can process payroll for:

-• Grow (£33/month): this plan only allows payroll processing for one person, making it a good solution for business owners with an assistant.
+• Grow (£37/month): This plan only allows payroll processing for one person, making it a good solution for business owners with an assistant.

-• Comprehensive (£47/month): this plan allows payroll processing for up to five people, and is a viable option for startups with a small team.
+• Comprehensive (£50/month): This plan allows payroll processing for up to five people, and is a viable option for startups with a small team.

-• Ultimate (from £59/month): this plan can be used to process payroll for up to 200 people, although doing so will increase the cost to £149 per month.
+• Ultimate (from £65/month): This plan can be used to process payroll for 10 people.
 It’s a viable solution for fully fledged small businesses.

-Although Xero’s Ultimate plan can process payroll for up to 200 employees, we recommend switching to a different payroll provider once your business exceeds 50 employees.
+On all three plans, you can process payroll for up to 200 employees.
+But we recommend switching to a different payroll provider once your business exceeds 50 employees.
 That’s because Xero’s payroll system isn’t purpose-built to handle large numbers of employees.
 By Xero’s own account, it’s designed for entrepreneurs and startups.

-If you have more than 50 employees, we recommend switching to providers such as Moorepay or ADP, who provide both payroll software and outsourced payroll services.
-They also offer HR solutions, which is an essential tool for growing businesses.
+If you have more than 50 employees, we recommend switching to providers such as Moorepay or ADP, which provide both payroll software and outsourced payroll services.
+They also offer HR solutions, which are an essential tool for growing businesses.
 You can find out more about them in our guide to the best payroll solutions for small businesses.

 What’s Included in Xero Payroll?